hexalang/Hexa/docs/reference.md

 // Do-While
 do {
 	x++
-} while x < 10 // NOTE no () for consistency and no `,` after the condition to avoid unnecessary complications of `do while` loops (they are already pretty rare and confusing)
+} while x < 10 // NOTE no () for consistency and no `,` after the condition,
+// to avoid unnecessary complications of `do while` loops (they are already pretty rare and confusing)

 // For-In
 for item in items { // NOTE no `let` required but still creates a local read-only variable, `var` is not allowed